Koustubh2111/Cofluctuation-and-Entropy-Code-Data/MultiLevel2/ReadMe.md

 In order to run ML2 The folders Multilevel1, Multilevel2 and Animals must be downloaded.

-Detailed Documentation and Code are provided in
+Detailed Documentation and Psuedocode are provided in
 ```{python}
 ./spike_curation.rst
 ```